ProvableHQ/sdk/sdk/README.md

     key owner as address.public;
     value microcredits as u64.public;
 ```

+The total public credits balance of a user is the value of account mapping at the user's address.

+Users can hold both private and public balances simultaneously.

 More information about `records` and `mappings` and how they related to private and public balances are explained in the
 [Managing Program Data and Private State](#4-managing-program-data-and-private-state) section.